tberg12/ocular/README.md

 Crop pages?
 Default: true

+##### Evaluate During Training

+* `-evalInputDocPath`:
+When evaluation should be done during training (after each parameter update in EM), this is the path of the directory that contains the evaluation input document images.
+The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
+(Only relevant if updateFont is set to true.)
+Default: Do not evaluate during font training.

+* `-evalNumDocs`:
+When using -evalInputDocPath, this is the number of documents that will be evaluated on.
+Ignore or use 0 to use all documents.
+Default: Use all documents in the specified path.

+* `-evalBatches`:
+When using -evalInputDocPath, on iterations in which we run the evaluation, should the evaluation be run after each batch, as determined by -updateDocBatchSize (in addition to after each iteration)?
+Default: false

+* `-evalExtractedLinesPath`:
+When using -evalInputDocPath, this is the path of the directory where the evaluation line-extraction images should be read/written.
+If the line files exist here, they will be used; if not, they will be extracted and then written here.
+Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
+If ignored, the document will simply be read from the original document image file, and no line images will be written.
+Default: Don't read or write line image files.

+##### Rarely Used Options

-* `-uniformLineHeight`:
+* `-allowLanguageSwitchOnPunct`:
-Scale all lines to have the same height?
+A language model to be used to assign diacritics to the transcription output.
 Default: true

-##### Miscellaneous Options

-* `-emissionEngine`:
-Engine to use for inner loop of emission cache computation. `DEFAULT`: Uses Java on CPU, which works on any machine but is the slowest method. `OPENCL`: Faster engine that uses either the CPU or integrated GPU (depending on processor) and requires OpenCL installation. `CUDA`: Fastest method, but requires a discrete NVIDIA GPU and CUDA installation.
-Default: DEFAULT

-* `-beamSize`:
-Size of beam for Viterbi inference.
-(Usually in range 10-50.
-Increasing beam size can improve accuracy, but will reduce speed.)
-Default: 10

 * `-cudaDeviceID`:
 GPU ID when using CUDA emission engine.
 Default: 0

-* `-numMstepThreads`:
-Number of threads to use for LFBGS during m-step.
-Default: 8

-* `-numEmissionCacheThreads`:
-Number of threads to use during emission cache compuation.
-(Only has effect when emissionEngine is set to DEFAULT.)
-Default: 8

-* `-numDecodeThreads`:
-Number of threads to use for decoding.
-(Should be no smaller than decodeBatchSize.)
-Default: 8

 * `-decodeBatchSize`:
 Number of lines that compose a single decode batch.
 (Smaller batch size can reduce memory consumption.)
 Default: 32

+* `-gsmElideAnything`:
+Should the GSM be allowed to elide letters even without the presence of an elision-marking tilde?
+Default: false

+* `-gsmElisionSmoothingCountMultiplier`:
+gsmElisionSmoothingCountMultiplier.
+Default: 100.0

+* `-gsmNoCharSubPrior`:
+The prior probability of not-substituting the LM char.
+This includes substituted letters as well as letter elisions.
+Default: 0.9

+* `-gsmPower`:
+Exponent on GSM scores.
+Default: 4.0

+* `-gsmSmoothingCount`:
+The default number of counts that every glyph gets in order to smooth the glyph substitution model estimation.
+Default: 1.0

+* `-paddingMaxWidth`:
+Max horizontal padding between characters in pixels (Best left at default value.)
+Default: 5

 * `-paddingMinWidth`:
 Min horizontal padding between characters in pixels.
 (Best left at default value.)
 Default: 1

-* `-paddingMaxWidth`:
-Max horizontal padding between characters in pixels (Best left at default value.)
-Default: 5

-* `-markovVerticalOffset`:
-Use Markov chain to generate vertical offsets.
-(Slower, but more accurate.
-Turning on Markov offsets my require larger beam size for good results.)
-Default: false

-* `-allowLanguageSwitchOnPunct`:
+* `-uniformLineHeight`:
-A language model to be used to assign diacritics to the transcription output.
+Scale all lines to have the same height?
 Default: true

-##### Options used if evaluation should be performed during training

-* `-evalInputDocPath`:
-When evaluation should be done during training (after each parameter update in EM), this is the path of the directory that contains the evaluation input document images.
-The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
-Default: Do not evaluate during font training.

-The following options are only relevant if a value was given to -evalInputDocPath.

-* `-evalExtractedLinesPath`:
-When using -evalInputDocPath, this is the path of the directory where the evaluation line-extraction images should be read/written.
-If the line files exist here, they will be used; if not, they will be extracted and then written here.
-Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
-If ignored, the document will simply be read from the original document image file, and no line images will be written.
-Default: Don't read or write line image files.

-* `-evalNumDocs`:
+* `-numDecodeThreads`:
-When using -evalInputDocPath, this is the number of documents that will be evaluated on.
-Ignore or use 0 to use all documents.
-Default: Use all documents in the specified path.
+Number of threads to use for decoding.
+(More thread may increase speed, but may cause a loss of continuity across lines.)
+Default: 1

-* `-evalFreq`:
+* `-numEmissionCacheThreads`:
-When using -evalInputDocPath, the font trainer will perform an evaluation every `evalFreq` iterations.
-Default: Evaluate only after all iterations have completed.
+Number of threads to use during emission cache computation.
+(Only has effect when emissionEngine is set to DEFAULT.)
+Default: 8

-* `-evalBatches`:
+* `-numMstepThreads`:
-When using -evalInputDocPath, on iterations in which we run the evaluation, should the evaluation be run after each batch, as determined by -updateDocBatchSize (in addition to after each iteration)?
+Number of threads to use for LFBGS during m-step.
-Default: false
+Default: 8